sapnasharmanaresh/smacss-sass/README.md

 I also like CSS preprocessors and [Sass](http://sass-lang.com/) in particular.

-These are preetty much empty files with comments, which may be of some use to someone, somewhere.
+These are pretty much empty files with comments, which may be of some use to someone, somewhere.